 Dr Michael Metcalfe is responsible for the work to create and maintain the database of museums.

-Dr Ilenia Gradante, Research Associate of the Faculty of Classics, University of Oxford, is working on the integration of material from the Siracusa catacombs, while holding a Shohet scholarship from the International Catacomb Society, and now as a researcher on the Crossreads project
+Dr Ilenia Gradante, Research Associate of the Faculty of Classics, University of Oxford, is working on the integration of material from the Siracusa catacombs, first while holding a Shohet scholarship from the International Catacomb Society, and now as a researcher on the Crossreads project

-Tuuli Ahlholm (doctoral student in the Faculty of Classics, University of Oxford) is working as research assistant on the project, coordinating the editing and curation of files and data.
+Tuuli Ahlholm (doctoral student in the Faculty of Classics, University of Oxford) worked as a research assistant on the project (2018-2019), coordinating the editing and curation of files and data.

-I.Sicily is very actively supported by many individuals in Sicily and beyond, and is most grateful to the following (among many others) for their ongoing support: Beatrice Basile (ex-Soprintendente per i Beni Archeologici, Siracusa), Mariella Musumeci, (responsabile del polo regionale di Siracusa per i siti e i musei archeologici), Angela Maria Manenti (Museo Archeologico Regionale Paolo Orsi, Siracusa), Gioconda Lamagna (Museo Archeologico Regionale Paolo Orsi, Siracusa and the Museo Archeologico Regionale, Agrigento; now in the Soprintendenza per i Beni Archeologici, Catania), Gabriella Tigano & Rocco Burgio (Soprintendenza per i Beni Archeologici, Messina), Maria Grazia Branciforte (ex-Soprintendenza per i Beni Archeologici, Catania), Valentina Noto (Museo Civico Castello Ursino, Catania), Orazio Licandro (Assessore Saperi e bellezza condivisa, Catania), Daria Spampinato (ISTC-CNR, Catania), Lorenzo Campagna (University of Messina), Rebecca Henzel (Frei Universitat, Berlin), and many others.
+I.Sicily is very actively supported by many individuals in Sicily and beyond, and is most grateful to the following (among many others) for their ongoing support: Beatrice Basile (ex-Soprintendente per i Beni Archeologici, Siracusa), Mariella Musumeci, (responsabile del polo regionale di Siracusa per i siti e i musei archeologici), Angela Maria Manenti (Museo Archeologico Regionale Paolo Orsi, Siracusa), Gioconda Lamagna (formerly of the Museo Archeologico Regionale Paolo Orsi, Siracusa and the Museo Archeologico Regionale, Agrigento; now in the Soprintendenza per i Beni Archeologici, Catania), Gabriella Tigano & Rocco Burgio (Soprintendenza per i Beni Archeologici, Messina), Maria Grazia Branciforte (ex-Soprintendenza per i Beni Archeologici, Catania), Valentina Noto (Museo Civico Castello Ursino, Catania), Orazio Licandro (formerly Assessore Saperi e bellezza condivisa, Catania), Daria Spampinato (ISTC-CNR, Catania), Lorenzo Campagna (University of Messina), Rebecca Henzel (formerly at the Frei Universitat, Berlin), and many others.
 We look forward to continually expanding the list!